Daily doses

 The question is: how much is your peace of mind worth?

-How much is it worth waking up every morning knowing you're doing everything possible for your health?
-How much is it worth knowing you're not missing any important details about your treatment?
+How much is it worth waking up every morning knowing that you are doing everything you can for your health?
+How much is the confidence that you are not missing any important details of your treatment worth?

-Your body is working around the clock to keep you alive and healthy.
+Your body is working 24 hours a day to keep you alive and healthy.
 Isn't it time technology helped you return that favor?

-The future of your health is not in the hands of fate.
+The future of your health is not in the hands of destiny.

-And now you have all the tools to ensure that future is bright, healthy, and full of possibilities.
-The only question left is: are you ready to start?
+And now you have all the tools to ensure that future is bright, healthy and full of possibilities.
+The only question that remains is: are you ready to get started?